CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/Week2.md

 #### Zack
 - Created package storage that aloows access to access to files in an external storage
+- Rewrote the vision statement to reflect feedback given

 #### Brock
 - Created Message sending screen